AsaTyr2018/SDUnity/README.md

 - View metadata such as prompt, model, LoRA and seed
 - Delete unwanted images

-### Bootcamp (Strongly WIP)
-Built-in LoRA trainer powered by a lightweight backend.
-- Step‑by‑step LoRA trainer with project folders
-- Upload zipped datasets and manage tags with image previews
-- Tags appear as dynamic buttons for bulk operations
-- Separate pages for Training Parameters and Review & Start Training
-- Suggested training parameters based on dataset size

 ### Civitai Integration
 - Search Civitai with dedicated tags for SD 1.5, SDXL and Pony models